Dream to Recall: Imagination-Guided Experience Retrieval for Memory-Persistent Vision-and-Language Navigation: Experiments

 \textbf{Exploration-Exploitation Trade-off.} Episode A fails when both retrieval types converge on the same incorrect location.
 The agent prioritizes high-similarity histories as discovered in \Cref{fig:param_search}(b), defaulting to exploitation over exploration even when retrieval fails to cover the true goal.
 It also fails to distinguish task outcomes, treating Episodes B and C equally rather than learning from success.
 This highlights a new challenge: determining when accumulated experience should be trusted versus when novel alternatives warrant investigation.

 \textbf{Future Work.} These failure modes suggest two potential research directions for advancing imagination-guided memory retrieval.
 First, \textit{enhanced world modeling capability} through larger-scale pretraining and explicit spatial relationship modeling could address both retrieval inaccuracies in distinguishing spatially distinct targets and premature imagination horizons that affect retrieval scope.
-Second, \textit{confidence-aware retrieval} to determine when retrieved experience should be trusted, requiring retrieval confidence estimation to dynamically balance exploitation against exploration.
-The substantial performance gap between our method (73.46\% SPL) and the oracle retrieval upper bound (93.40\% SPL in \Cref{tab:ablation}) demonstrates significant room for improvement in these directions.
+Second, \textit{confidence-aware retrieval} to determine when retrieved experience should be trusted, requiring retrieval confidence estimation to dynamically balance exploitation against exploration and serve as a learned filter for memory maintenance to mitigate redundancy.
+The performance gap between our method (73.46\% SPL) and the oracle retrieval upper bound (93.40\% SPL in \Cref{tab:ablation}) demonstrates significant room for improvement in these directions.